purrplingcat/esphome-docs/content/components/esphome.md

    AND compiled into the binary.
 This way implementation of classes and functions in header files can be provided.

+- Directive `!rel` can be used to handle include files relative to the current yaml file.

 {{< anchor "esphome-libraries" >}}

 ## `libraries`